-3. All on site civil improvements including but not limited to the excavation, fill, general grading, drainage, curb, gutter, surface drainage, storm drainage, parking and drive isles, shall be constructed according to plans prepared by a registered civil engineer, which will be reviewed and approved by the Engineering Division of the Napa County Planning, Building, and Environmental Services Department (PBES) prior to the commencement of any on site land preparation or construction.
-Plans shall be wet signed and submitted with the building and/or grading permit documents at the time of permit application.
+- 3. A Grading Permit shall be required for the proposed Site Improvements. - 4.
+All on site civil improvements including but not limited to the excavation, fill, general grading, drainage, curb, gutter, surface drainage, storm drainage, and parking and driveways, shall be constructed according to plans prepared by a registered civil engineer, which will be reviewed and approved by the Engineering Division of the Napa County Planning, Building and Environmental Services Department (PBES) prior to the commencement of any on site land preparation or construction.
+Plans shall be wet signed and submitted with the grading permit documents at the time of permit application.
 A plan check fee will apply.